udacity/cdond-c3-projectstarter/instructions/1-getting-started.md

 ## Testing, Migrating, Running

-As the warning says above, it won't be possible to run most of the code in the project until later on when instructed to fix some errors.
-So, you may not be able to try these things out right now.
-But we are providing them here as a reference.
+As the warning says above, it won't be possible to run most of the code in the project until later on when you are instructed to fix some errors.
+So, you may not be able to try the following commands right now.
+We are providing them here as a reference.

 Most of the tasks needed to build, test and deploy the application are simplified by "npm scripts" that are found in the `package.json` for either front-end or back-end.
 For any of these scripts, you will need to `cd` into the respective folder and then run the script using the command `npm run [script name]`.
 Here are the most relevant scripts: